 If you have questions or other comments on the contents of the report, I invite you to contact us at email@example.com so that we can improve next year’s State of the Fertilizer Industry Report.

 The Fertilizer Industry’s Contributions to the United Nations Sustainable Development Goals.

 In 2015, the United Nations adopted a set of goals aimed at ending poverty and promoting prosperity while protecting the planet.
 These 17 Sustainable Development Goals (SDGs) involve the work of governments, businesses, and citizens to improve the lives of people everywhere.
 The Fertilizer Institute and our members are working to achieve continuous improvement on environmental, economic, and social outcomes, and our industry is actively contributing to the following SDGs that align most closely to the sector.

 The fertilizer industry supplies the nutrients needed to grow the crops that feed the world.

 Sustainable water management practices and land reclamation are in place during fertilizer production and on the farm.
 Fertilizer best management practice awareness, research, and implementation is a priority to reduce environmental loss.

 Clean, abundant natural gas powers many of the industry’s production operations, and waste heat recapture technologies make facilities more efficient.

 Capital investments to advance innovation and improve infrastructure have positive impacts on safety, environmental, and energy performance.

-Practices are in place to capture and reuse CO2 emitted during fertilizer production, and optimized fertilizer use to reduce nitrogen emissions is pursued on the farm.
+Practices are in place to capture and reuse CO2 emitted during fertilizer production and on the farm.
+Optimized fertilizer use to reduce nitrogen emissions is pursued.